lightstep/terraform-provider-lightstep/docs/resources/user_role_binding.md

 page_title: "lightstep_user_role_binding Resource - terraform-provider-lightstep"
 subcategory: ""
 description: |-
-  This resources is under development and is not generally available yet.
+  This resource is under development and is not generally available yet.
 ---

 # lightstep_user_role_binding (Resource)

-This resources is under development and is not generally available yet.
+This resource is under development and is not generally available yet.